Setting Healthy Boundaries

-If you have suffered emotional abuse, especially if it took place over years at a very early age, one thing will be true and that is that your boundaries would have been broken.
+If you have suffered emotional abuse (click here to understand more about what is emotional trauma), especially if it took place over years at a very early age with emotionally abusive parents, one thing will be true and that is that your boundaries would have been broken.

-The word boundaries sometimes have the association with being harsh, mean, bad, negative or even cold.
+The word boundaries sometimes has the association with being harsh, mean, bad, negative or even cold.

 But I will tell you now boundaries are a good thing to have, in fact, it is essential in creating healthy relationships.

-Having boundaries is how you protect yourself from being manipulated, used, violated or taken for granted.
+Having healthy boundaries is how you protect yourself from being manipulated, used, violated or taken for granted.

 When your boundaries are broken there are several things that can happen, the first being you losing a sense of who you are.
 You become insecure within yourself because you feel vulnerable – on a deeper unconscious level vulnerable to emotional abuse that you know has happened (or is happening) but can’t put your finger on it since most of it is not tangible.

-You lose your ability to simply say "NO" amongst many other things.
+You lose your ability to simply say “NO” among many other things.
 Check out my last newsletter for some of the other signs!

-Because of the long-term emotional abuse, you are not able to sense when you are being used, manipulated or taken for granted until it's too late.
+Because of the long-term emotional abuse being in a toxic relationship and your personal boundary having been broken, you are not able to sense when you are being used, manipulated or taken for granted until it’s too late.

-And even when do you realize this, you doubt yourself!!
+And even when you realize this, you doubt yourself.
 How crazy is that?

-Unfortunately, emotional abusers, manipulators, narcissists do exist.
+Unfortunately, emotional abusers, manipulators, and abusive people do exist.
 This is the reality we live in.

-And if you have no boundaries, you are the perfect victim of this type abuse.
-Your energy will be "calling" abusers to you.
+And if you have no boundaries, you are the perfect victim of this type of abuse.
+Your energy will be “calling” abusive and toxic people to you.
 Know that you do this to wake yourself up or in other words to heal yourself!

-What you actually need to do after healing the emotional wounds that broke your boundaries and created these negative relationship patterns in the first place is re-build your boundaries!!!
+What you actually need to do after healing the emotional wounds that broke your boundaries and created these negative relationship patterns in the first place is start setting boundaries.

-Rebuilding your boundaries is how you will also build self-esteem and once that happens you will slowly learn to trust yourself and believe in you once again!
+Setting boundaries is how you build self-esteem and once that happens you will slowly learn to trust yourself and believe in yourself once again!

-Here are 5 ways you can start to rebuild your boundaries:
+Here are 5 ways you can start setting healthy boundaries:

 1. Re-examine Your Values